A new class of sensors will help to verify the state of preservation of food and to eliminate waste for supermarkets and consumers

 Food waste data is devastating in all western countries: about one in three consumers today throw food away because they can't consume it before the expiration date, but over 16% of the food we throw away is still good.

-The sensors currently in the prototype stage have a production cost equivalent to two euro cents: known as PEGS, "paper-based electrical gas SENSORS" or paper-based electrical gas sensors, detect the emission of ammonia or trimethylamine in meat and fish during their degradation process.
+The sensors currently in the prototype stage have a production cost equivalent to two euro cents: known as PEGS, “paper-based electrical gas SENSORS”., identify the emission of ammonia or trimethylamine in meat and fish during their degradation process.

 The collected data can be read by a smartphone and anyone passing on food can realize if it is still edible or not.

-Current sensors are not used because they would cost a quarter of a product's packaging.
+The current sensors are not used because they would end up costing a quarter of the packaging of a product.
 During laboratory tests, PEGS assessed the state of conservation of food much faster than other very expensive sensors, and more accurately.
-For this winning combination of efficiency and convenience, the researchers are confident that they will replace the old, completely approximate expiration dates, also helping producers to develop "short-range" foods with fewer preservatives and less expense.
+For this winning combination of efficiency and convenience, researchers they are certain which will replace the old expiration dates, completely approximate, also helping producers to develop “short-range” foods with less preservatives and less expense.

-PEGS are the first food freshness sensors in the world: the Dr Firat Guder and Dr. Giandrin Barandun co-authors of the study, are enthusiastic: "we made them to make us eat healthier food and to make us waste less: the current expiration date is an unreliable indicator that sometimes leads us to throw away healthy food, sometimes to eat food that has gone bad just because the date still seems valid ".
+PEGS are the first food freshness sensors in the world: the Dr Firat Guder and Dr. Giandrin Barandun co-authors of the study, are enthusiastic: “we created them to make us eat healthier food and to make us waste less: the current expiry date is an unreliable indicator that sometimes leads us to throw away healthy food, sometimes to eat spoiled food just because the date still seems valid ”.

-The peculiarity of PEGS in identifying the state of freshness of relatively expensive foods such as meat and fish will lead to less waste even for shops, no longer forced to throw away unsold food and money (then retaliating on consumer prices).
+PEGS's ability to identify the freshness of relatively expensive foods such as meat and fish will also lead to less waste for shops, which will no longer be forced to throw food and unsold money (then recovered on consumer prices).
 More freshness and more savings for consumers too.

 Employment forecast: by 2022 they will be on the market.

-Research published today in the scientific journal ACS Sensors leaves little room for the imagination: the sensors are at such an advanced stage of development that they can assume their mass use already within the next 3 years.
+The research published today in the scientific journal ACS Sensors leaves little space to the imagination: the sensors are at such an advanced stage of development that they can assume their mass use already within the next 3 years.

 Not just food

-Of course, the field of application of these new sensors can go well beyond the evaluation of the freshness of a food (the next improvements will widen the range of observable products beyond those based on meat or fish): we could use them to monitor pesticides in agriculture, air quality and pollutants that produce respiratory diseases.
+Naturally the field of application of these new sensors can go far beyond the freshness assessment of a food (further improvements will also broaden the range of products that can be observed beyond those based on meat or fish): we could use them to monitor pesticides in agriculture, air quality and The agents pollutants that cause respiratory diseases.

 To learn more: here is the study published